HimRohilla/YourGuide/README.md

 		Admin enters all the phobia that are allowed by the user to add in their profile.

 ### 2. Admin
 Admin module consists of all the functionalities of the admin and communicates with the DB.
 It contains functions that contains all the DB communication related to the admin such as view feedbacks, view users, add phobia, and much more.
 These functions that are in this class are called from files in _"/rest_calls/Admin"_.
 Here i have made some rest API calls for my project that are eventually be called from AngularJs.
-Some of the funcitonalities of Admin are:
+Some of the funcitonalities of Admin are:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**(i) Login**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**(ii) Add/Delete Phobia**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**(iii) View/Delete Feedbacks**<br>